How to Buy an iPad in Nigeria

 You can also use your computer (if you have one), an external hard drive (if you can afford it) or cloud storage (if you have unlimited data plan) to support the storage on your iPad.

-I just want the latest iPad?If all you want is the latest generation iPad, buy the Apple iPad Air or the iPad Mini 2 with retina display.
-The iPad Air and iPad Mini Retina are now available in Nigeria.
+I just want the latest iPad?If all you want is the latest generation iPad, buy the Apple iPad Air 2 or the iPad Mini 3, both of which are available in Nigeria at leading online stores.

 Buy Apple iPad Online